 - Strategic planning and action

 This program is ideal for profit, nonprofit, government, and military sectors, and is particularly relevant for functional areas in training and development, industrial relations, human resource management, performance management, and strategic management.
-Students are provided with a broad foundation of theory in critical thinking, communication, organizational systems, organizational change, performance management, strategic management, and instructional design.
 Coursework is focused on aligning the professional development needs of employees with the broader goals of their respective organizations.
 Graduates of the program will be prepared to better meet the present and future demands of the workplace and workforce.